 Technology Enabled Girl Ambassadors (TEGA)

 TEGA stands for Technology Enabled Girl Ambassadors.
-TEGAs are girls aged 18-24 who are trained to conduct research via a mobile application.
-Girl Effect (an international non-profit) designed the app so girls can become digital interviewers, collecting real-time data about their communities in the form of audio, videos and photos, as well as traditional survey data.
+TEGAs are young women ages 18-24 who are credentialed as digital interviewers through the Market Research Society and trained to conduct research via a mobile application.
+Girl Effect (an international non-profit) designed the app so girls can collect real-time data about their communities in the form of audio, videos and photos, as well as traditional survey data.

 Over 200 TEGAs are currently collecting qualitative data in Nigeria, Malawi, Rwanda, India, Tanzania, Bangladesh, and the United States on subjects including education, health, safety and economic empowerment.
 In 2018 ACYI launched a TEGA network in Adams County through a partnership with our national affiliate, StriveTogether, and Girl Effect.
 This network focuses on conducting interviews to inform Partners working to improve Cradle to Career Outcomes for all young people in Adams County.